 5. Sketch and build

 What does your invention idea look like?
 A rough sketch and a non-working prototype help immensely when describing your idea to others.
 A sketch can include stick figures and traced drawings; you don’t need to be an artist.
-A non-working prototype can be made out of cardboard, clay, tape – anything which will help you make a 3D model of your invention idea.
+A non-working prototype can be made out of cardboard, clay, tape – any material can help make a model of invention ideas.
+For a more professional approach, InventHelp also offers prototyping services.
 How can you show others what your idea looks like and how it works?